 NORTHERN MOCKINGBIRD (Mimus polyglottos)

 The northern mockingbird is a culturally important bird in the United States.
-It is the state bird of several states, and is referred to in songs, books, and a movie based on a novel, To Kill A Mockingbird.
+It is the state bird of several states – Arkansas, Florida, Mississipi, Tennessee and Texas.
+It also is referred to in songs, books, and a movie based on a novel, To Kill A Mockingbird.

 This Northern mockingbird below was filmed near the Long Island Sound in Stratford, CT: